 Prosecutors also don’t usually offer wet reckless if you caused a car accident that resulted in property damage or injury.

-That said, a skilled DUI/OVI attorney can help persuade the prosecutor to reduce your DUI charge to a wet reckless based on the specific facts and circumstances.
+A skilled DUI/OVI attorney can help persuade the prosecutor to reduce your DUI charge to a wet reckless based on the specific facts and circumstances.
 Your attorney may be able to identify weaknesses in the prosecutor’s case that may help you avoid a DUI conviction.

 The Penalties for a Wet Reckless vs. A DUI?